 Using the most advanced dental technology possible is just as important as staying up-to-date on the latest treatment techniques.
 Because our practice is dedicated to providing you with the safest and most convenient treatment options available, we utilize advanced digital X-ray technology in our office.
 Digital X-rays provide several advanced imaging options designed to save time, provide clearer dental photos, and expose patients to 90% less radiation than traditional X-ray technology.

 Dental sealant is a thin, plastic coating painted on the chewing surfaces of teeth -- usually the back teeth (the premolars and molars) -- to prevent tooth decay.
 The sealant quickly bonds into the depressions and grooves of the teeth, forming a protective shield over the enamel of each tooth.

-Although thorough brushing and flossing can remove food particles and plaque from smooth surfaces of teeth, they cannot always get into all the nooks and crannies of the back teeth to remove the food and plaque.
-Sealants protect these vulnerable areas from tooth decay by "sealing out" plaque and food.
+Although thorough brushing and flossing can remove food particles and plaque from smooth surfaces of teeth, they cannot always get into all the grooves of the back teeth to remove food and plaque.
+Sealants protect these vulnerable areas from tooth decay by "sealing out" plaque and bacteria.

 Because of the likelihood of developing decay in the depressions and grooves of the premolars and molars, children and teenagers are candidates for sealants.
-However, adults without decay or fillings in their molars can also benefit from sealants.
+Adults without decay or fillings in their molars can also benefit from sealants.

 Typically, children should get sealants on their permanent molars and premolars as soon as these teeth come in.
-In this way, the sealants can protect the teeth through the cavity-prone years of ages 6 to 14.
+This way, the sealants can protect the teeth through the cavity-prone years of ages 6 to 14.